lihini223/salimit/README.md

 -	Nurse can set a timer for the patients who needs continuous attention.
 -	Develop a mobile app and a desktop/web app to monitor the live status of patient’s saline given.

+## Current System
+Current system in hospitals is, they just give the saline to the patient and roughly record the time given.
+And manually monitor each patient who has been given saline.
+Nurses need to monitor saline level constantly to remove/ replace the saline bottle.
+Or else, patient’s caretaker needs to inform nurse about the saline level.

 ## Devices
 -	Node MCU esp8266
 -	IR sensors